CS157A-Team24/FinalReport/FinalReport.md

 + White Space and Clean Design: Website without white/blank space is hard to navigate.
 So, we will use white space to divide the components, boxes that have different functions.

 ### Security
++ User accounts need to be highly protected.
+We don't want their personal information leaked or hacked.
++ Passwords are not stored in blank text.
+During user registration, passwords are hashed and salted using BCrypt before storing in the database.
+During login, the hashed passwords are compared
++ Sessions are handled with JWT (JSON Web Tokens).
+When users log in, they are given a JWT to send for future requests.
+The backend uses the JWT Signature to see if the JWT is valid.
+The JWT Signature makes it more difficult for a malicious user to pretend to be some other user.

 ### Access Control
 + Anyone with internet can access the website